 On 1 July 1969 a 20-year-old Prince Charles stated: “I, Charles, Prince of Wales, do become your liege man of life and limb and of earthly worship and faith and truth I will bear unto you to live and die against all manner of folks.”

 Her Majesty created Charles Prince of Wales when he was nine years old.
-The Queen decided however to wait until The Prince was old enough to understand the true significance of his title.
+The Queen decided, however, to wait until The Prince was old enough to understand the real significance of his title.

 In the months leading up to the investiture, Charles studied Welsh language and history at the University College of Wales in Aberystwyth.
 His studies allowed the Prince to reply during the investiture in both Welsh and English.